adam-bondi/CP423/README.md

 ### d.
 Evaluation

-**Diagnostic experiment (corpus validation):** Per the assignment requirements, we tested whether Llama 3.2 already "knows" our corpus content from pretraining.
+**Diagnostic Experiment (Corpus Validation):** Per the assignment requirements, we tested whether Llama 3.2 already "knows" our corpus content from pretraining.
 Ten corpus-specific factual questions were written from actual corpus pages and asked to the model with **no retrieved context**.
-The final repository includes the diagnostic questions and responses under data/evaluation/.
+Our chosen LLM answered these questions without any retrieved context.
+The final repository includes the diagnostic questions and responses under `./data/evaluation/diagnostic_questions.csv` and `./data/evaluation/diagnostic_results.csv`.
+This experiment verified that our corpus was suitable and that the performance of our RAG system comes from effective retrieval rather than the LLM's memorized knowledge.

 **Gold Evaluation Set and Full System Evaluation:**
 The gold set contains ten manually written and verified questions: